Is your body underconverting thyroid hormone? Are you producing enough T4, but not enough T3?

 6. Eat two Brazil nuts a day.
 Brazil nuts contain selenium and this nutrient helps convert T4 to T3.
 I like to purchase raw Brazil nuts, soak them (to remove the phytic acid) and then dehydrate them in the oven.
 Check out my Instagram Story I did on this topic.

 7. Read my 20 Steps to Heal From Adrenal Fatigue and see what steps you can add to your daily regimen.
-When the adrenals are fatigued, this puts extra strain on the liver, and this can reduce thyroid hormone conversion.
+When the adrenals are producing too much cortisol this can raise reverse T3 and lower free T3.
+It also puts a strain on the liver making it more difficult to convert free T4 to free T3.

 8. Take my free class about how to use real food, stress reduction, essential oils, and gentle detox to support the thyroid.
 I teach the class alongside fellow NTP, Season Johnson, and I think you’ll find it incredibly helpful!